synera-br/lockari-frontend-app/docs/examples/go-custom-claims.md

 ## When Does This Code Run?

-This function is a core part of the **user registration flow**.
-It is executed on the backend immediately after the frontend confirms that a new user has been created in Firebase Authentication.
+This logic is typically executed in two main scenarios:

-1.  **Frontend:** User signs up.
+1.  **User Registration:** Immediately after a new user signs up, the backend calls this function to set their initial claims, such as `tenantId` and `role: 'owner'`.
-2.  **Frontend:** Calls a backend endpoint like `/v1/on-user-signed-up`.
+2.  **Permission Changes:** When an administrator changes a user's role or adds them to a new group, the backend calls this function to update their claims.

-3.  **Backend:** Executes the logic to create a new tenant and then calls `setUserClaims` to permanently associate that user with their new tenant.
+## Critical Best Practice: Read-Merge-Write

-## How to Generate the `tenantId`?
+The `SetCustomUserClaims` function **overwrites all existing custom claims** for a user.
+A naive implementation that only sets new claims will erase any previous ones.
+For example, setting a `role` would erase the `tenantId`.

-The `tenantId` should be a **Universally Unique Identifier (UUID)**.
-Do not use a hash.
-A UUID ensures that each tenant has a completely unique ID that will not collide with any other.
-Most Go libraries provide a simple way to generate a UUID (e.g., `github.com/google/uuid`).
+The correct and safe pattern is to **read** the existing claims, **merge** them with your changes, and then **write** the complete, updated map back.
+The example below implements this safe approach.

 ---

 ## The Go Code

-This example shows a function `setUserClaims` that takes a user's UID and the desired claims (like `tenantId` and `role`) and applies them to the user's account.
+This example shows a robust function `updateUserClaims` that safely adds or modifies claims without deleting existing ones.

 ```go
 package examples